ametnes/nesis/docs/src/dev-guide/how-it-works.md

-# Nesis Architecture
+# How Nesis Works
-The Nessus project is divided into five components.
+The Nesis project is divided into five components.

 1. Frontend - This contains the ReactJS frontend and Node Express server (aka frontend-backend).
 2. API Backend - This is the backend API responsible for handling;